Bryony Rose Jennings’ textile menageries

 Bryony’s Friday Feature Artist Interview can be found at the bottom of this page.

 Bryony constructs her animals using stuffed shapes and wire armature, embellishing with precious fabrics and using pre-loved household detritus and trinkets to add the glint of an eye or a flash of a claw.
-She spoke with Fibre Arts Take Two about her career and works.
+She spoke with Fibre Arts Take Two about her career and work.

 Fans of Bryony may have already heard the Flossie story and how it led her to create textile animals.